 - Public Outreach

 - Contact Us

-Design underway with construction anticipated to begin in Quarter 3, 2021.
+Design underway with anticipated construction bid advertisement in Q2 2021.

 The existing Monroe Street Lift Station was originally constructed in the 1960s as part of the South Interceptor Sewer Project.
 With three wet-weather pumps in service, the lift station has the capability to deliver up to 60 million gallons per day (MGD), [ASA1] but is currently limited to approximately 40 MGD.
 The diversion structure, screens, and the lift station were designed to pump into the Missouri River Water Resource Recovery Facility (MRWRRF) via one 42-inch force main.
 In 1996, improvements were made to the Monroe Street Lift Station grit basin, a new conveyor was installed, Pump 2 was replaced with a smaller, dry-weather pump with a 9-MGD capacity, and a generator was added.

 The current improvements planned for the lift station include upgrading the diversion structure and lift station to reliably convey 60-65 MGD to the MRWWRF during wet weather events.
 Upgrades include refurbishing or replacing all equipment in the lift station, updating the facility to meet current code requirements, improving grit collection and removal, screenings improvements, structural refurbishment, and replacement of the existing pumps and motors.
 Real-time-controls and gate replacements will occur in the diversion structure to maximize conveyance of flows to the newly expanded MRWRRF headworks for treatment of up to 150 MGD of wet weather flows while reducing the number of CSO discharges at CSO 119.